Animals Seen In and Around the Zeiger Homestead

 sea lions hunting herring

-Spring 2007, vast numbers of surf scoters form huge rafts.
+In spring, vast numbers of surf scoters form huge rafts.
 They're fun to watch, as they tend to dive and surface more or less at the same.
 Watching a flock like this, they'll suddenly start to disappear, then when they come back, they seem to well out from one source, almost like watching popcorn pop.

 surf scoters